1. Home

 • People with an immune system that is weakened by treatment against another disease or by a serious illness such as leukemia

-Pregnant women who have measles can be more severely affected.
-They are also more at risk of having a miscarriage or giving birth prematurely.
+Pregnant people who have measles are more at risk of having a miscarriage or giving birth prematurely.

 Transmission

 Measles is a contagious disease.
 It is possible to get infected and to catch the disease without being in direct contact with someone with the disease.
-For instance, it could be enough to be in the same room as a contagious person, even for a very brief period.
+For instance, it could be enough to be in the same room as a contagious person, even during a short period of time.

 Protection and prevention